 - have an immune system that is compromised by illness or medication

-A physician can diagnose anal warts by visual examination.
-During the examination, some physicians apply acetic acid (vinegar) to the bumps.
+A doctor can diagnose anal warts by visual examination.
+Some doctors apply acetic acid (vinegar) to the bumps during the examination.
 This causes the bumps to turn white and become more visible.
-However, it is not a specific test to detect the virus.
+However, this is not necessary to diagnose anal warts.

 An examination for anal warts involves an internal examination with an anoscope to look for warts inside the anal canal.
-A full examination of the pelvic region to look for other forms of genital warts also is recommended.
-For women, this may include a Pap smear.
+Your doctor may also conduct a full examination of the pelvic region to look for other forms of genital warts.
+This may include a Pap smear for women.

 Diagnosis also can be made with a biopsy of the warts.
 This may be used to confirm a diagnosis when warts don’t respond to initial therapy.

-For warts that are very small and limited to the outer area of the anus, treatment with a topical medication may be adequate.
-However, a prescription medication intended for anal warts must be used.
+Treatment with a topical medication may be adequate for warts that are very small and limited to the outer area of the anus.
+In this case, a prescription medication for anal warts must be used.
 Over-the-counter wart removers are not intended for use in the anal or genital area.

-Some medications to treat anal warts are applied by a physician in the office.
-Others can be applied by the patient at home.
+Some medications to treat anal warts are applied by a doctor in the office.
+Others you can apply yourself at home.
 Regimens typically last for several weeks or more.
-Topical creams include:

 - imiquimod (Aldara, Zyclara)